John Lenders: Prior positions

 Lenders entered parliament in September 1999, as the MLA for Dandenong North.
 During this period, he served as the Parliamentary Secretary for Treasury and Finance.

 He was then elected, in the subsequent 2002 election, MLC for Waverley.
 As Minister for Industrial Relations, in 2002 he championed the Federal Awards (Uniform System) Bill, which sought to provide Federal award employment protection to Victoria's non-award covered workers, which was passed by Parliament in 2003.

 Lenders was also made Minister for Consumer Affairs and Minister for Finance in 2002 - portfolios he occupied until 2005 and 2006 respectively.
 In January, 2005, he was made Minister for Major Projects, Minister for WorkCover and the TAC which he occupied until December 2006.

 Lenders was elected as MLC for Southern Metropolitan Region in November 2006.
 In December of the same year, he was promoted to Minister for Education.
-On 3 August 2007 Lenders was again promoted to Treasurer, following the resignation of Premier Steve Bracks.
+On 3 August 2007 Lenders was again promoted to Treasurer, following the resignation of Premier Steve Bracks, becoming the first sitting Legislative Council member to serve as treasurer.
+Due to his status as a member of the Legislative Council, and owing to the constitutional requirement that money bills originate from the lower house, as well as the convention that the treasurer be present during debate on the budget and other financial legislation, Lenders had to be formally voted into the lower house to deliver his budget speeches.

 Prior to his election to the Victorian State Parliament in 1999, he was Assistant State Secretary 1988 and later State Secretary and Campaign Director of the Victorian ALP in 1994.
 During this time, he was also a member of the National Executive and Campaign Committee.